NAMI HelpLine

 Complementary Health Approaches

-Recently, many health care professionals have begun to include complementary and alternative methods into treatment regimens.
+Recently, health care professionals have started including complementary and alternative methods into treatment regimens.
 Some methods that have been used for PTSD include:

 • Yoga